-3. For children with developmental coordination disorder (DCD), “task-oriented” interventions can be considered evidence-based therapy while other common interventions such as “process-oriented” interventions or traditional physical and occupational therapies cannot be considered evidence-based therapy (Withers et al., 2017).
+3. For children with developmental coordination disorder (DCD), “task-oriented” interventions can be considered Evidence-Based Therapy while other common interventions such as “process-oriented” interventions or traditional physical and occupational therapies cannot be considered Evidence-Based Therapy (Withers et al., 2017).

 In other words, interventions for DCD should target challenging tasks rather than the body parts used in these tasks.
-Despite this evidence, researchers found that while 70% of occupational therapists considered themselves familiar with current literature in the field, only about half of these therapists were providing task-oriented (evidence-based) interventions.
+Despite this evidence, researchers found that while 70% of occupational therapists considered themselves familiar with the current literature in the field, only about half of these therapists were providing task-oriented (evidence-based) interventions.

-This shows the importance of promoting evidence-based therapy, despite the fact that it may seem like an obvious movement to some.
+This shows the importance of promoting Evidence-Based Therapy, despite the fact that it may seem like an obvious movement to some.

 Evidence-Based Therapy for Depression and Anxiety

 Mindfulness-based cognitive therapy (MBCT) has been proven effective for reducing relapse rates of Major Depressive Disorder (MDD) (Lilja et al., 2016).
-Cognitive-behavioral therapy (CBT) has also been proven effective for treatment of both MDD and generalized anxiety disorder (GAD), along with several other disorders (Gratzer & Goldbloom, 2016).
+Cognitive-behavioral therapy (CBT) has also been proven effective for the treatment of both MDD and generalized anxiety disorder (GAD), along with several other disorders (Gratzer & Goldbloom, 2016).
 Since CBT requires “a major investment of resources and time” but has been proven to be effective for many disorders, certain researchers have shown interest in making CBT more accessible.

 One such effort examined the feasibility of internet-delivered cognitive behavior therapy (IBCT), which found that ICBT can be effective in treating children and adolescents with anxiety and depressive symptoms (Vigerland et al., 2016).
-CBT is an effective, evidence-based treatment plans for a wide range of disorders, so making it accessible as possible should be a priority.
+CBT is an effective, evidence-based treatment plan for a wide range of disorders, so making it accessible as possible should be a priority.
 ICBT is a crucial first step towards that goal.

 The Five Best Books on Evidence-Based Therapy

-If you want in-depth discussions of evidence-based therapy and how to incorporate it into your own practice, these are five of the best books on evidence-based therapy.
+If you want in-depth discussions of Evidence-Based Therapy and how to incorporate it into your own practice, these are five of the best books on Evidence-Based Therapy.

 Summers, R.F., Barber, J.P.
 (2012).
 Psychodynamic Therapy: A Guide To Evidence-Based Practice.
 New York: The Guilford Press.

 This is a good book for therapists who wish to practice evidence-based psychodynamic therapy.
-While psychodynamic therapy has been around for a long time, this book aims to incorporate new movements in psychology, including positive psychology, to provide an up-to-date picture of what evidence-based therapy looks like when it comes to psychodynamic therapy.
+While psychodynamic therapy has been around for a long time, this book aims to incorporate new movements in psychology, including positive psychology, to provide an up-to-date picture of what Evidence-Based Therapy looks like when it comes to psychodynamic therapy.
 This makes it an especially good option for psychodynamic therapists who believe in the positive psychology movement.

 Williams, L., Patterson, J., Edwards, T.M.
 (2014).
 Clinician’s Guide to Research Methods in Family Therapy: Foundations of Evidence-Based Practice, First Edition.
 New York: The Guilford Press.

-This book is all about evidence-based therapy for marriage and family therapists.
+This book is all about Evidence-Based Therapy for marriage and family therapists.
 It also focuses on applying the teachings of the book into one’s practice, so it can be an actionable book.
-Any marriage and family therapist who wants to incorporate evidence-based therapy into their practice can start with this book.
+Any marriage and family therapist who wants to incorporate Evidence-Based Therapy into their practice can start with this book.